ericiachan/devops-cicd/README.md

 <br>

 ## Part III: Exploring GitHub Marketplace
-The [Marketplace](https://github.com/marketplace) is a pandora's box filled with plenty of interesting features.
+The [GitHub Marketplace](https://github.com/marketplace) is filled with plenty of interesting tools for workflow improvements.
 For this project, the intention was to include a notification action in the workflow that alerts the user on changes made with each iteration of workflow executed.

-Of the numerous options to select from, a Telegram notification action was the eventual choice.
+Tapping into the numerous notification options available, a Telegram notification action was the eventual choice for this project.
 <br>
 <br>
 ## Part IV: Sending a Notification